stablekernel/aqueduct/docs/docs/http/configure.md

 ## Preventing Resource Leaks

-When an Aqueduct application starts, the application and its `RequestSink`s will likely open connections and streams that they use to respond to requests.
+When an Aqueduct application starts, the application and its `RequestSink`s will likely open connections and streams that they use interpret requests.
 In order for application tests to complete successfully, these connections and streams must be closed when the application stops.
 For built-in connections and streams, like `PostgreSQLPersistentStore`, this happens automatically when `Application.stop()` is invoked.

 Objects that need to be closed can be registered with `ResourceRegistry` to automatically be closed when the application is stopped.
 Registration looks like this: